N5GEH/n5geh.platform/orion/readme.md

         curl -X GET \
         'http://<yourHostAddress>:1026/version'
-the response should lokk similar to the this:
+the response should look similar to the this:

         {
             "orion": {
                 "version": "1.12.0-next",